TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Set-JcSdkSoftwareApp.md

 SETTINGS <ISoftwareAppSettings[]>: .
   - `[AllowUpdateDelay <Boolean?>]`:
+  - `[AppCatalogInstallableObjectId <String>]`: ID of the app catalog installable that created this app.
   - `[AppleVppAppConfiguration <String>]`: Text sent to configure the application, the text should be a valid plist.
 Returned only by 'GET /softwareapps/{id}'.
   - `[AppleVppAssignedLicenses <Int32?>]`:
   - `[AppleVppAvailableLicenses <Int32?>]`: